ccgthree/ccgthree.github.io/index.md

 After you click the link, it will fade from the screen to move itself out of your way.

 ## Known Bugs and Issues
-- Canceling the prompts.
 - Canceling the prompts does not currently work.
 The script just continues on like you entered some information.
 This will be fixed in a future update.
 - Prompts suck.
 The window prompts are ugly.
 Later, I will remove those in favor of a nice, single form.
 It'll be done at a later date, when I have time.